 Dear Your Teen:

 I have a 14-year-old son.
 His father and I have been divorced for eight years.
 This past year, my ex moved in with a woman and her son.
-My son enjoyed the new buddy at first but now there is jealousy and competition.
+While my son enjoyed the new buddy at first, now there is jealousy and competition.

-My ex and I have shared custody but my son no longer wants to go to his dad’s and this is taking a toll on my son.
+My ex and I have shared custody, but my son no longer wants to go to his dad’s.
+These step-family problems are taking a toll on my son.
 My ex and I are not on great terms so I can’t speak to him about this.
 I don’t know what to do.
 How can I help my son who is still coping with divorce to handle this new situation?